freebasic/fbc/FreeBASIC/readme.txt

   o Completely free:

     - All third-party tools are also free.
-No piece of abandoned or copyrighted software is used (but GoRC on Win32).
+No piece of abandoned or copyrighted software is used (except GoRC on Win32).
 The assembler, linker, archiver, and other command-line applications come from the GNU binutil programming tools.